Molagg92/AnasHouseCleaning/CapLog2.md

 `8:30` Reaserch almost finished

 `9:30` sweet dude, I fiexed the Details route for employee.
 I getting pretty good at this.

+`9:55` made the delete route on my employee, so far so good.